wyongqiing/tp/docs/DeveloperGuide.md

 **MSS**

 1. HR requests to add or edit a note for an employee.
-2. HRelper prompts for the employee index and note content.
-3. HR enters the employee index and new note content.
+2. HR enters the employee index and new note content.
-4. HRelper updates the employee's profile with the new note.
+3. HRelper updates the employee's profile with the new note.
-5. HRelper confirms the note has been added/updated.

    Use case ends.

 Extensions